EnderZerobl/Lapadarie/README.md

 # Creators

-<p>This work was developed by me and my colleague <a href="https://github.com/Prianjss" style="text-decoration: none;">Priscila Anjos</a>.
+<p>This work was developed by me and my colleague <a href="https://github.com/Prianjss" style="text-decoration: none">Priscila Anjos</a>.
 In this work, I did the Backend part and she did the Frontend part.</p>

 # Tecnologies